List of Everton F.C. managers

 Everton F.C. is a professional association football club based in Liverpool, England.
 The club was founded in 1878, but did not participate in competitive football until 1887, when they first took part in the FA Cup.
 The club has had 27 permanent managers, though this role was previously filled by the club secretary.

-David Moyes (pictured in 2011) has served as Everton manager since January 2025, having previously served from 2002 to 2013.
+David Moyes (pictured in 2025) has served as Everton manager since January 2025, having previously served from 2002 to 2013.

+History

 Alexander Nisbet was the club secretary, before William Edward Barclay became the club secretary for Everton's first season in the newly founded Football League but was replaced the following season by Dick Molyneux.
 Molyneux brought the first title to the club, winning the First Division in the 1890–91 season.
 He managed the club for eleven seasons before being replaced in 1901 by William C. Cuff who brought further success in the shape of another League title in the 1914–15 season and the club's first FA Cup, a 1–0 victory over Newcastle United at Crystal Palace.
 Between the First and Second World Wars, the club enjoyed its first prolonged period of success under the guidance of Thomas H. McIntosh.
 Despite relegation to the Second Division in the 1928–29 season, he led the team to back-to-back Second and First Division championships in 1931 and 1932, the 1933 FA Cup and two successful appearances in the Charity Shield.
 A fifth league title was secured in 1938–39 while the club was managed by Theo Kelly, while in 1946 Kelly was appointed as the club's first manager after the succession of secretaries and senior coaches who were responsible for team selection.

 With the pre-War team dispersed, the club struggled to reassert its dominance in the late 1940s and eventually suffered relegation to the Second Division under Cliff Britton in the 1950–51 season.
 After finishing second in the 1953–54 season, the club returned to the top tier of English football, the level at which they have played ever since.
 In 1961, the club appointed former player Harry Catterick as manager who led the club to the league title again in both the 1962–63 and 1969–70 seasons, with the league successes punctuated by another FA Cup triumph, this time a 3–2 victory over Sheffield Wednesday at Wembley.